LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 -----

 The tool provides two main objects, `registries` and `packs`, for handling, respectively, registries and packs.
-Both objects accept a `help/0` message.
+Both objects accept a `help/0` message that describes the most common queries.

 Registries and packs storage